New York City

 Chaos → Structure

-Three stories about building things that matter
+Stories about building things that matter

 MongoDB Technical Program Manager